ikkez/F3-Sugar/Cortex/readme.md

 $user->lastlogin = '2013-08-28'; // date
 ```

-This way it also creates datatypes of datetime, float, text ( if strlen > 265) and double.
+This way it also creates datatypes of datetime, float, text (when strlen > 265) and double.

 ## Cortex Models